1. GPU Infrastructure (Phase 5)¶

 - Add AMD GPU — for portability, alternative hardware, and understanding the growing AMD AI ecosystem (MI300X, ROCm 6+).

-Both sub-tracks assume you've completed Phase 4 Track C (compiler + inference optimization).
+These tracks assume you've completed Phase 4 Track C (compiler + inference optimization).
 The HPC content here focuses on infrastructure, multi-GPU scaling, and distributed systems — the compiler and kernel optimization skills come from Track C.